 Between The Walls and The Trees by Ruth Hanson ARPS

-The film was shot on a Lomokino camera using 35mm film, which I hand-developed, scanned and animated.
-Later, reflecting on the film, I wrote the words “stay, it is over, you are safe here”, and “the birds know how to be”.
+The film was shot on a Lomokino camera using 35mm film, which I hand-developed, scanned, and animated.
+Later, reflecting on the work, I wrote the words “stay, it is over, you are safe here” and “the birds know how to be.”

 Corn Husks Belper by Sarah Skinner

-This is a short video I put together as a way to show a series of photos.
-I took the photographs on a route I'm very familiar with, it is the 'scenic' (but quite long) route home from town.
-It was a dull day and I wasn't thinking about taking photographs initially but I was caught by the ugly-beauty of a corn husk that lay there, bleached and dried, long after harvest.
-This appeared to be the only cob left but then I saw others, similar yet different, and really striking in their form.
+This is a short video I put together as a way to show a series of photographs taken along a route I know well — the scenic (but quite long) walk home from town.
+It was a dull day and I wasn’t planning to make images, but I was caught by the ugly-beauty of a corn husk lying there, bleached and dried, long after harvest.

-I was also thinking of Dorothea Lange and that dust-bowl era of photography.
-The video evokes for me thoughts about ageing, death, beauty, the natural cycle and just how there is always beauty to be found on even the most mundane walks.
+I was also thinking of Dorothea Lange and the dust-bowl era of photography.
+For me, the video evokes thoughts of ageing, death, beauty, and the natural cycle — and how beauty can be found even on the most mundane walks.

 Layered Memories by Jane Robb